AakLak/aaklak-blog/content/post/My-Journey-Building-a-Rails-5-API.md

 end
 {{</highlight  >}}

-Will also need to update the location parameter of the response object in the controller to reflect the new route.
+Will also need to update the location parameter path in the controller to reflect the new route.
 Explained in more detailed on this [Stack Overflow answer](https://stackoverflow.com/questions/23582389/rails-nomethoderror-undefined-method-url-for-controller-i-cant-seem-to-res)
 {{< highlight ruby >}}
 render json: @commit, status: :created, location: api_v1_commit_url(@commit)